barelyhuman/froutes/README.md

 ### Usage

-Any folder that routex is run in will be considered the API root.
+Any folder that routex is run in will be considered the API root and will look for an `api` folder in the run location.

 Then go ahead and create directories and files under any folder as mentioned or check the `examples` folder for reference.